Celeb Trainer Corey Caillet Shares Advice For Staying Fit On The Road

 “Go Bag” features interviews with our favorite actors, musicians, chefs, athletes, and thought leaders on how they stay mentally and physically fit on the road.

-Corey Caillet met Michael B. Jordan in Georgia while the actor was filming his 2015 comic book action movie, Fantastic Four.
+Corey Calliet met Michael B. Jordan in Georgia while the actor was filming his 2015 comic book action movie, Fantastic Four.

-“One of the crew said he was looking to get in shape,” says Caillet.
+“One of the crew said he was looking to get in shape,” says Calliet.
 “That same day, I met up with him for a workout at the gym.”

-So it seemed only fitting to kick off our “Go Bag” series with Caillet and hear how he kept Michael B. military-level fit while living overseas in Berlin, Germany.
+So it seemed only fitting to kick off our “Go Bag” series with Calliet and hear how he kept Michael B. military-level fit while living overseas in Berlin, Germany.
 All words are his.

 ENERGY | Trail Mix